 - Social phobia

 The anxiety disorder completely disturbs a person’s life.
 Those suffering from it easily turn to drug or alcohol use as an attempt to fall numb on such feelings of nervousness and fear.
 However, over the period of time, it only worsens the situation, and the individual feels trapped and more restless than ever.
 Panic attacks, anger, and anxiety attacks are more prevalent, making a person completely unsocial.

 Finding the right treatment for dual diagnosis, i.e., anxiety disorder and addiction, is quite difficult as it is almost impossible to determine if anxiety, nervousness, fear, helplessness, and unexplained sweating are due to mental instability or addiction.

 Falling addicted to substance use is not entirely the fault of the sufferer.
 It may occur due to umpteen numbers of reasons such as fearful childhood, troubled family life, serious accident, broken relationships, or failures in professional life.

-If you or your loved one is struggling with a dual diagnosis, professional rehab centers can help in recovering and leading a sober life.
+If you or your loved one is struggling with a dual diagnosis, professional rehab centers can help in Chapters Recovery Center and leading a sober life.
 At Dual Diagnosis Treatment centers, they understand that it is a normal human tendency to fall back on something to relieve stress and comfort themselves.
 They don’t judge you, nor do they make you feel guilty about anything.
 They help you free yourself from the clutches of addiction and lead a confident and fulfilling life.

 They offer an almost painless detox process helping you to overcome your addiction as quickly as possible.
 You stay in a controlled yet relaxed environment and make every possible effort to help you detox.
 After you have completely overcome your addiction, they refer you to a drug rehab facility that is right for you.